Looking for a straight-forward way to cope with stress, anxiety and depression?

 An important idea in CBT, is that by changing one of these aspects, you can affect changing in the others.

-Who Can Benefit From CBT?
+Who Can Benefit From CBT Therapy?

 Those struggling with anxiety and overwhelming worry about the future.
 A CBT counsellor can support them in developing a more balanced perspective and releasing their tendency towards black-and-white thinking.

 Those struggling with depression, and overwhelming pessimistic thoughts about the past.
 In fact, CBT is all about coping mechanisms for observable behaviours and challenges for when you want to focus on the here and now.
-If you struggle with digging into root causes (like trauma or attachment) or talking about the past, CBT is a great tool for change.
+If you struggle with digging into root causes (like trauma or attachment) or talking about the past, CBT Therapy is a great tool for change.

 Those struggling with phobias.
 A central strategy of treatment for phobias is systematic and gradual exposure to the feared stimulus.
 In CBT, an individual struggling with a phobia will address the associated feelings and thoughts before beginning exposure therapy.
 It will be a slow process geared toward their needs and comfort level.